LouisGobert/dev/index.md

 ## In progress

 I am currently developing a software that will allow to have a "native" Icloud Drive file explorer on Linux (as already available on Windows)

+### Robotic Chess

+#### What is it ?

+It is a program with two parts: a server and a client.
+The client is a simple web page (developed with the React.js Framework) that allows you to play chess against the server.
+The server (developed with the django Framework) contains a MinMax algorithm that allows to find the best move to play (for the computer, enemi of the player).
+I realized this project for two CS50 courses, one teaching us the basics of Artificial Intelligence and the other one teaching us Django.